eclipse-ecal/ecal/CONTRIBUTING.md

   included into the documentation (both docstrings and the docs sources).
 - The new code and included third party libraries **do not infringe any trademark, patent, copyright, or open source compliance**.
-- Please make sure to sign the **Contributor License Agreement** provided to you by the maintainers upon request.
+- Please make sure to sign the [Eclipse Contributor Agreement](https://www.eclipse.org/legal/ECA.php) and link your GitHub Account to your Eclipse Account.

 Once we received your pull request, you will get feedback from the maintainers within 10 working days.
-Once you have the sign-off of at least one maintainer from the Continental organization, you may request the second reviewer to merge the Pull Request for you.
+Once you have the sign-off of at least one maintainer you may request the second reviewer to merge the Pull Request for you.

 *We are looking forward to your contributions.*